senecajs/seneca-user/README.md

    * `mustrepeat`: you must provide a `repeat` argument (a repeat of the password) when setting a password
    * `resetperiod`: duration in millis that a password reset token is valid, default: 24 hours
    * `pepper`: used in addition to password salts, a pepper is very similar but is stored in code instead of a database.
-   * `lockTry`: number of failed attempts before the account is locked, default 3, set to null to disable this feature
+   * `failedCount`: number of failed attempts before the account is locked.
+Disabled by default.

 To set options, do so when you load the plugin: